 The slate in the Mosel was once layers of sediment at the bottom of an ocean 400 million years ago. photo by Megan Cole

 Finding Great Mosel Wines by Soil Type

 There are 2 primary types of slate soils found in the Mosel Valley: blue slate and red slate.
-Both soils are relatively poor and the red soil areas generally have more clay produces a richer, more lush style of Riesling.
-Whereas, blue slate wines are generally more floral.
+Although both soils are relatively poor, the red soil areas generally have more clay producing a richer, more lush style of Riesling whereas blue slate wines are generally more floral.